egordorichev/BurningKnight/item_ideas.md

 ### to rework

 * machine gun (sucks)
-* rework bat into life drain
 * make items that give bullet effects depend on luck

+### items

+* range up, speed up, dmg up but scaling, accuracy up etc, soy milk obv
 * pickaxe implementation

-### items

 * smth that alters your bullet effect all the time, aka 3 dollar bill
 * items that gives each buff (broken armor is left only i think, and slowness)

 * guitar weapon
+* life drain

 *+ sack of sacks
 *+ sack of bombs